Branding Design for New Businesses: From Concept to Print

 Stickers and Labels

-Why Printing Is Part of Branding Design — Not an Afterthought
+Why Printing Is Part of Branding Design, Not an Afterthought

-• Consistency: Every printed piece should feel like it belongs together
+• Consistency; every printed piece should feel like it belongs together

 Branding Design Tips for New Businesses

-• Start simple.
-Clean designs reproduce better and age well.
+• Start simple; clean designs reproduce better

-• Choose versatile colors.
-Avoid colors that are difficult to print accurately.
+• Choose colors that print reliably

 Branding Design Builds Credibility

-Consistent visual branding:
+Consistent branding:

 • Makes a new business look established